 County staff has requested land releases from the FAA in the past.
 The most recent land release request is attached.
-Land releases are a critical approval necessary for the success of the business plan and the clearest path to providing funding for ongoing maintenance and Board of Supervisors: Mike Wasserman, Cindy Chavez, Dave Cortese, Ken Yeager, S. Joseph Simitian Page 6 of 12 County Executive: Jeffrey V. Smith Agenda Date: September 17, 2018 operations.
+Land releases are a critical approval necessary for the success of the business plan and the clearest path to providing funding for ongoing maintenance and operations.
 Board approval of this business plan is a crucial step in the land release application process.